Whether you’re birdwatching, route-finding, hunting, or hiking to a stellar view, the best binoculars can help you optimize your time spent outdoors.

 - Weight: 1.33 lbs.

 For a company with its foundation in night sky telescopes, Celestron is making serious noise in the field optics industry.
-The Celestron Outland binoculars ($88) are certainly not as powerful or high-quality as our top choice, the Celestron Trailseeker, but they come in as runner-up in our budget category.
+The Celestron Outland binoculars ($88) are certainly not as powerful or high-quality as our top choice, the Celestron Trailseeker, but they still win the budget category.

 The Outlands are the most affordable binoculars on our list — besides the Obuby Real Binocs for kids ($26) — and provide a strong viewing experience.